naturalis/brassica-snps/results/genes/gene_report_template.md

 Indels can result in frame shifts, which can introduce a stop codon in the translation.
 This would (likely) turn the gene into a non-functional pseudogene, affecting flowering time in that way.
+However, the only candidate where we see a stop codon inserted midway in the sequence is in a single bulk for [Bo4g021200](Bo4g021200/group-5-NF.fasta).

 # Are the Jersey Kale sequences uniformly different from the reference?